JoFlucki/gungi-online/README.md

 # gungi-online
-An online Gungi playing platform for strategic board games enthusiasts and HxH fans
+An online Gungi playing platform for strategic board games enthusiasts and HxH fans.